Bower Ponds Amenities & Activities

 Skate aids, helmets, and skate rentals of various sizes are available to get outdoors and enjoy a winter day.
 Want to bring your own skates but they're a bit dull?
 Skate sharpening is also available for a nominal fee.

 Paddleboats, kayaks and canoes are available for rental in the warm summer months.
 For your safety, life jackets are included with the boat rental fees.
 To enhance your water experience, water balls have also recently been added to the rental options.
 A water ball is a large inflatable sphere that allows a person inside it to walk across the surface of the water.
 The giant ball is about two metres in diameter and has a zippered entrance to allow for easy entry and exit.

 This multi-season park offers almost two kilometres of paved trail around the interconnected ponds.
-Branching off from the ponds, paved trails lead to Great West Adventure Park (BMX) and Lions Campground to the north and Heritage Ranch to the south.
+Branching off from the ponds, paved trails lead to and to the north and to the south.
 Through the Waskasoo Park Trail System, it is possible to connect with the entire city.

-For more information on the 110 kilometres of soft and hard surface trails that traverse Red Deer's Waskasoo Park trail system, including up to date snow clearing information for the winter months, visit the Trail Map page.
+For more information on the 110 kilometres of soft and hard surface trails that traverse Red Deer's Waskasoo Park trail system, including up to date information for the winter months, visit the page.